sunilcet488/My-Learning/Maven.md

     </dependencyManagement>
     ```
     No need to maintain the version the child pom but **still** has to add the dependency in the child pom

+Just like dependecy management, there is also `pluginManagement`-- if you want to make same version or configuration across the multi module project then use pluginManagement same as dependency management